josephcc/SearchScapeVIz/README.md

 #### Video

-The video giving a brief overview of how SearchScape works is in the root as well [video.mp4](video.mp4)
+The video giving a brief overview of how SearchScape works is [on youtube](https://www.youtube.com/watch?v=tiyLoPEhHiE&feature=youtu.be)

 #### Repo Structure